-9.1 Not more than two years after the date on which these Terms of Reference come into effect, the LMA in consultation with the Panel and practitioners in the sector shall undertake a review of the workability and practicability of these terms and, in the light of the outcome of such review, make proposals for changes to these terms as appropriate.
+9.1 Two years after the date on which these Terms of Reference come into effect, the LMA in consultation with the Panel and practitioners in the sector shall undertake a review of the workability and practicability of these terms and, in the light of the outcome of such review, make proposals for changes to these terms as appropriate.
 The conclusions shall be published on the LMA website shortly after the review.